Visiting relatives and friends

 Requirements of Swedish embassies and consulates

 Some requirements differ from country to country.
 It is therefore important that you check what applies in your case.
 The requirements may change depending on the current circumstances.
-You will find more information on the website of the relevant embassy.
+You will find more information on the website of the relevant embassy or consulate.

 Special agreement for certain countries

-Special rules apply for citizens of Albania, Armenia, Azerbaijan, Bosnia-Herzegovina, Georgia, Macedonia, Moldova, Montenegro, Russia, Serbia and Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
+Special rules apply for citizens of Albania, Armenia, Azerbaijan, Bosnia-Herzegovina, Cape Verde, Georgia, Moldova, Montenegro, North Macedonia, Russia, Serbia and Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
 If you are a citizen of one of these countries you will find more information on the Swedish embassy website for each country.

 Applying for a visa